Statute |

 (e) Any other information as may be requested by the Board.

 (2) Equipment Required for a Facility Permit D-B2.
-The following equipment shall be required to be provided
+The following equipment shall be required to be provided and maintained on-site:

 (b) Automated or manual external defibrillator;

-Massachusetts Code of Regulations, 6.07: Facility Permit D-C |
+*Massachusetts Code of Regulations, 6.07.
+Facility Permit D-C.

 Administration of Nitrous Oxide-oxygen Sedation Only

-Board and accompanied by the permit fee to be determined annually by the Executive Office of Administration
+1) Application.
+An applicant shall submit an accurate and complete application on form(s) provided by the Board and accompanied by the permit fee to be determined annually by the Executive Office of Administration and Finance.
+The application shall, at a minimum, include the following:

 (a) Applicant name and Massachusetts dental license number;

-(b) Name(s) of dental establishment(s), owner(s) of said establishment(s), and address(es) of the site(s)
+(b) Name(s) of dental establishment(s), owner(s) of said establishment(s), and address(es) of the site(s) where anesthesia will be administered; and

-(c) Documentation of the provision and maintenance of equipment, materials, and drugs required for emergency
+(c) Documentation of the provision and maintenance of equipment, materials, and drugs required for emergency response and the administration of nitrous oxide-oxygen sedation.

 (2) Equipment Required for a Facility Permit D-C.

-(b) Automated or manual external defibrillator, except that the manual defibrillator shall only be operated
+(b) Automated or manual external defibrillator, except that the manual defibrillator shall only be operated by an individual certified in ACLS or PALS;

-Massachusetts Code of Regulations, 6.08: Mobile Facility Permit D-H |
+*Massachusetts Code of Regulations, 6.08.
+Mobile Facility Permit D-H.

 Facility Requirements for Dental Offices Using Mobile and/or Portable Anesthesia Services

-Board and accompanied by the permit fee to be determined annually by the Executive Office of Administration
+(1) Application.
+An applicant shall submit an accurate and complete application on form(s) provided by the Board and accompanied by the permit fee to be determined annually by the Executive Office of Administration and Finance.
+The application shall, at a minimum, include the following:

 (a) Applicant name and Massachusetts dental license number;

-(b) Name(s) of dental establishment(s), owner(s) of said establishment(s), and address(es) of the site(s)
+(b) Name(s) of dental establishment(s), owner(s) of said establishment(s), and address(es) of the site(s) where anesthesia will be administered; and

-(c) Documentation of the provision and maintenance of equipment, materials, and drugs and emergency response
+(c) Documentation of the provision and maintenance of equipment, materials, and drugs and emergency response protocols required by the Board pursuant to 234 CMR 6.08(2).

-D-H. A facility that hosts a mobile or portable dental anesthesia service will be required, at a minimum, to
+(2) Equipment and Drugs Required for Facility Permit D-H. Equipment and Drugs Required for Facility Permit D-H. A facility that hosts a mobile or portable dental anesthesia service will be required, at a minimum, to have the following equipment supplies and drugs:

 (a) Equipment and Supplies:

-2. Automated or manual external defibrillator, except that the manual defibrillator shall only be operated
+2. Automated or manual external defibrillator, except that the manual defibrillator shall only be operated by an individual certified in ACLS or PALS;

-Massachusetts Code of Regulations, 6.15 |
+*Massachusetts Code of Regulations, 6.15.

 Administration of Local Anesthesia Only